 Welcome to Hollywood.
-As you step out of your house or apartment, the loneliness is so overwhelming that you wonder if an asteroid touched down overnight.
-You finally make your way over to Kroger in search of sustenance, and the cashier who used to give you high-fives on the way out now looks at you as if wishing you would spontaneously explode.
+As you step out of your house or apartment, the loneliness is so overwhelming you wonder if an asteroid touched down overnight.
+You cautiously make your way over to Whole Foods in search of sustenance…and the cashier who used to give you high-fives on the way out now looks at you as if wishing you would spontaneously explode.
 You almost detect a high-pitched, ultrasonic screech as you scurry by with your meager bag of chow.

 How to Cope

 There’s really no telling what the Narcissist is saying about you.
 It’s better to not think about it.

 If you reach out to someone and they try to chomp your hand off at the wrist, just write them off.
 They have shown that the relationship is over.
 No point in trying to defend yourself because it’s likely to make you look guilty, even though you’ve done nothing wrong.

 It’s painful, it’s humiliating…but there really isn’t much more you can do than keep on being yourself.
 And that’s all that you should focus on.